xtuml/bridgepoint/doc-bridgepoint/notes/10202_update_gps_welcome/10202_update_gps_welcome_int.md

 moved to the io.mdl.test plugin in a test class called `ImportExistingTests`.

-As part of the #9556 pull request where this test was introduced, extra instrumentation was added to the welcome pluign which facilitated the test.
+As part of the #9556 pull request where this test was introduced, extra instrumentation was added to the welcome plugin which facilitated the test.
 This has been removed since it is now dead code without the test.
 It is also generally considered bad practice to add features to the application plugins for the sole purpose of test.